isomerpages/moe-yangzhengpri/_for-parents/Parent Volunteer Programme.md

 for interview will also be notified in writing by early May.
 The school will not be able to advise applicant on the status of application through telephone enquiries.
-We seek applicant’s understanding and cooperation on this.
-Successful applicants will have to serve and complete at least 40 hours of voluntary service within the stipulated time if they wish to be eligible for Phase 2B of the Primary One registration exercise.</p>
+We seek applicant’s understanding and cooperation on this.</p>
+<p>Successful applicants will have to serve and complete at least 40 hours
+of voluntary service within the stipulated time if they wish to be eligible for Phase 2B of the Primary One registration exercise.</p>
 <p></p>
 <p></p>
 <p></p>